France's Danone to buy New Zealand milk powder plant

 China Mengniu Dairy Co Ltd (2319.HK) unit Yashili is building a milk formula processing plant in New Zealand, while China's Bright Dairy and Food Co Ltd and Dutch dairy co-operative Friesland Campina have increased investment in New Zealand co-operative Synlait Milk (SML.NZ).

-Interest in antipodean dairy assets has also spread to Australia, where Canada's Saputo Inc (SAP.TO) won a bidding war last year for control of Warrnambool Cheese and Butter Factory Company Holdings Ltd for more than A$500 million (274.3 million pounds).
+Interest in antipodean dairy assets has also spread to Australia, where Canada's Saputo Inc (SAP.TO) won a bidding war last year for control of Warrnambool Cheese and Butter Factory Company Holdings Ltd for more than A$500 million ($463.28 million).
 In January, Bright said it would buy Mundella Foods.

 Earlier this week, Australian food manufacturer Goodman Fielder GFF.AX, which earns around a quarter of revenue by selling New Zealand dairy products, rejected a $1.2 billion takeover bid from Singapore's Wilmar International Ltd and a Hong Kong-listed investment manager.